• Skip to primary navigation

 Restart Windows Explorer Service Using Task Manager

-After this, you might find the System Tray Icon showing up on the Taskbar.
+After this, you should find Icons appearing in the System Tray area of the Taskbar.

 Sam Patwegar